fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | timeKey | The field name to inject time | *string |
 # Security

-Security defines the common parameters for security plugin
+Security defines the common parameters for the security plugin

 | Field | Description | Scheme |